All Episodes

 Well, thank you.

-Uh which that that song, I mean, even though I've lost my hearing and I cannot hear uh all of the frequency ranges in it, my memory supplies the melody.
+Usually, I've sometimes done it on Christmas lullaby, but usually we do it over Silent Night, which that song, I mean, even though I've lost my hearing and I cannot hear all of the frequency ranges in it, my memory supplies the melody.

-It still makes me tear up, as though I were on meet the press uh talking about it.
+It still makes me tear up as though I were on Meet the Press.

 Yeah.

-Well, you know, uh, I have to tell you something.
+Well, you know, I have to tell you something.

 I remember the Seattle Seahawks were playing in it.

-And uh as they would play bump music, NBC going to commercial break, playing this com this this Christmas music that uh I I was unfamiliar with.
+And as they would play bump music, NBC going to commercial break, playing this Christmas music that I was unfamiliar with.

-So I started asking around a radio station, KFBK, the production director, oh, yeah, it's Manheim steamroller.
+So I started asking around the radio station, KFBK, the production director, oh, yeah, it's Mannheim Steamroller.

-So I went out and I bought a bunch of whatever the existing Manheim Steamroller Christmas CDs were at the time and immediately fell in love with them.
+So I went out and I bought a bunch of whatever the existing Mannheim Steamroller Christmas CDs were at the time and immediately fell in love with them.

-And I uh I had recorded a bunch of uh Manheim steamroller music on it, and I had the earphones in.
+And I had recorded a bunch of Mannheim steamroller music on it, and I had the earphones in.

 It's a crystal clear night, and I'm looking down over God's creation.